zxyandreay/flask-sockpuppet-detection/README.md

 ```
 git clone https://github.com/zxyandreay/flask-sockpuppet-detection.git
 ```
-2. Run `install.bat` to create and activate a virtual environment, and install all the necessary prerequisites:
+2. Run `setup.bat` to create and activate a virtual environment, and install all the necessary prerequisites:
 ```
 @echo off
 cd /d %~dp0